tkf/railgun/doc/source/simobj.rst

       .. warning::

-         The order must be the same as in the C struct.
+         The order and number of the variables in :attr:`_cmembers_` must be the same as in the C struct.

       Example::